lundybernard/batconf/docs/source/devblog.rst

             "batconf[yaml]"
         ]

-- **More Flexible Configuration Structure**:
+- **More Flexible Configuration Structure**

   - Originally, batconf required the config structure to match the project's module structure.
-    This worked in the context of the original Basic Automation Tool project, but its limits have apparent.
+    This worked in the context of the original Basic Automation Tool project, but its limits have become apparent.
   - We are still working out the details, more to come as we approach the relase day.
   - Objectives: